savonet/book/technology.md

 ### Icecast

-Historically, Icecast was the main open-source server used in order to serve streams over the internet.
+Historically, Icecast\index{Icecast} was the main open-source server used in order to serve streams over the internet.
 On a first connection, the client starts by buffering audio (in order to be able to cope with possible slowdowns of the network):
 Icecast therefore begins by feeding it up as fast as possible and then sends the